-After being in development for nearly five years, Sony has started to release details about its next-gen console.
+After being in development for nearly five years, Sony has started to release details about its next-gen console!

 However it seems the PS5 will only be backward compatible with PS4 games.
-Bad news if you're a retro gamer with a large collection of old games.
+So, bad news if you're a retro gamer with a large collection of old games.

 The console also has something called a Solid State Drive, or SSD for short.
 That bit of hardware means your games will play at a much faster speed than they currently do on the Playstation 4.
 For example if you're playing Spiderman on the PS4, currently the fast-travel option will take about 15 seconds of loading time.
 On the PS5 that load time will be cut down to 0.8 seconds, and that's quick!

 Sony announced the new controller design on their PlayStation blog.

 Called DualSense the controller has lots of new features like 'adaptive triggers', a create button, and an in-built microphone.

 However it has caused a bit of debate online over it's appearance, with some people loving the new design, and others saying it's a bit 'ugly'.

 As well as revealing the design, Sony also showcased what new games would be heading to the console.

 There was a lot of focus on the brand new Spider-Man game called Spider-Man: Miles Morales, which will focus on Afro-Latino teenager Miles Morales, who you may have seen in the Spider-Verse film.

 There's also going to be a brand new Ratchet and Clank game called Rift Apart.